xdissent/dforms/README.rst

 a rocky endeavor.
 Every effort has been made to duplicate the exact behavour of Django forms, with the following concessions:

+* PHP lacks keyword arguments, so to change the value of a parameter near the end of the argument list requires a much longer constructor.
+I'm open for suggestions about how to implement keyword arguments in PHP, but every solution I've seen so far has required a *lot* of boilerplate, which defeats the purpose.
+In most cases, argument lists have been rearranged to allow short method calls for the most common scenarios.

 * Method names have been converted to camel case with very few exceptions.
   Eventually *all* method names should be camel case, but for now it is much easier to use the Django names for "special" methods like